Thursday, May 9, 2024

 The story...

 I'm in 7th-grade wood-shop class, the class bully's walking around the shop thumping a stick in his hand.
-He was the strong tough kid that could do far more chin ups than any other kid in school.
-Thankfully, I was not one of the kids that "they" picked on.
+He's the strong-tough kid that can do far more chin ups than any other kid in school.
+Thankfully, I'm not one of the kids that "they" picked on.
 One kid was forced to give him his lunch money and others were soundly humiliated.
-Now he was walking towards me, at the table saw, sharing a few laughing glances with his friends.
-He was thumping a board-club in his hand - I felt trouble coming.
+Now he's walking towards me, at the table saw, sharing a few laughing glances with his friends.
+He's thumping a board-club in his hand - I feel trouble coming.

 "Would you help me set up the table saw?
 I can't get it right."
 The words came from my mouth; yet, to this day, I wonder what the source of those words was.
-I can remember a quick change in his countenance - he dropped the stick and helped me set up the table saw.
-A strange phenomena occurred yet I still don't know what happened - I've guessed.
+I can remember a quick change in his countenance - he dropped the stick and helped me set up the saw.
+A strange phenomena occurred yet I still don't know what happened - I can only guessed.

 On the way walking back from school he yells at me from behind.
 I remember thinking, "oh no, here it comes."
 He catches up with me and talks to me on the way home.
 The same think happened for a few weeks - he wanted to be my friend.
 This strange friendship didn't last long; but, it meant a lot to me.